InitRunner

 Use initrunner audit export to inspect team run logs.

-Team vs Compose
+Team vs Delegation vs Flow

 Examples